About the dashboard

 Create your own custom reports by using interactive graphs and filtered data sets to explore key topics of interest or population groups.

-Work and financial security are interrelated and critical to women’s wellbeing across the course of their lives.
+The Economic Opportunity & Advancement section of this dashboard shows indicators of work and financial security which are interrelated and critical to women’s wellbeing across the course of their lives.

 The indicators relevant to this priority area show:

-- Women’s workforce participation has steadily increased since 2010.
+• Women’s workforce participation has steadily increased but remains below men’s participation in the workforce.

-- Women continue to be under-represented as elected representatives in government.
+• Women continue to be under-represented in industries that are traditionally male-dominated.

 The indicators relevant to this priority area show:

-- Women generally experience more favourable health impacts, such as lower obesity and smoking, higher vegetable and fruit consumption, and higher physical activity levels than men.
+• Women experience more favourable physical health impacts, such as lower obesity, lower smoking and higher vegetable and fruit consumption than men.

-For women to enjoy the full range of life opportunities, it is critical that they participate fully in education and learning and be free from discrimination as they move through their lives and careers.
+For women to enjoy the full range of life opportunities, it is critical they participate fully in education and learning and are free from discrimination as they move through their lives and careers.

 The indicators relevant to this priority area show:

-- Women continue to complete Year 12 and graduate from university more often than men.
+• Women continue to graduate from university more often than men.
+However, women continue to complete degrees that are traditionally female-dominated.